netdata/netdata/collectors/charts.d.plugin/README.md

 export NETDATA_USER_CONFIG_DIR="/path/to/etc/netdata"
 ```

-Also, remember that netdata runs `chart.d.plugin` as user `netdata` (or any other user netdata is configured to run as).
+Also, remember that Netdata runs `chart.d.plugin` as user `netdata` (or any other user the `netdata` process is configured to run as).

 ## Running multiple instances of charts.d.plugin